Enrique Gabriel Meza

-Enrique Gabriel Meza (born 28 November 1985) is a Paraguayan professional footballer who plays as a defender for Paraguayan Primera División side Guaraní.
+Enrique Gabriel Meza (born 28 November 1985) is a Paraguayan former professional footballer who played as a defender.

 Career

 Born in Villa Elisa, Meza has played club football in Paraguay, Uruguay, France and Brazil for Sol de América, Nacional, Juventud, Dijon, Olimpia, Sport Recife, Chapecoense and Sportivo Luqueño.
 In 2016, Meza joined Argentine Primera División side Atlético Tucumán.
 He made his debut on 8 February in a league match against Racing.

 He made his international debut for Paraguay in 2008.